 The transformation of football from pastime to passionate preoccupation was swift.
 By 1870 it was possible to talk in terms of a 'Victorian premiership', with Melbourne, which played a total of 12 matches for the year, winning 7 and drawing 5, as the inaugural winners (^5).
 For most of the 1870s Melbourne, whose players began wearing their trademark red hose in 1872, becoming known as the Red Legs in the process (^6), vied with Carlton for supremacy, with the contests between them invariably attracting the greatest interest, and the largest crowds, of each season.
 As the decade wore on, however, other clubs, notably Geelong, South Melbourne and Essendon, gradually began to provide stiffer opposition.
 In 1877 an Association was formed in order to provide a formal structure for what by that time had probably become, after horse racing, the colony's principal sporting interest.
 The Victorian Football Association included teams from all over Victoria, but it tended to be the city clubs, plus Geelong, which dominated.

-After finishing runner up in its first two VFA seasons Melbourne's on field performances gradually deteriorated, with the result that it also began to struggle financially.
+After finishing runner-up in its first two VFA seasons Melbourne's on field performances gradually deteriorated, with the result that it also began to struggle financially.
 In 1889 the club committee approached its cricketing counterpart with a request that the two organisations be 'merged', with the cricket club discharging the football club's debts in return for control of its assets - in other words, a take over.
 Distasteful as the new arrangements may have been to many football club members, they appeared to have had an immediate and beneficial impact as the team rose steadily up the ladder over the following few seasons.
-Despite one or two hiccups, by the mid 1890s the club was among the most powerful in the game, finishing in the top four every year between 1892 and 1896, including consecutive 2nd place finishes in 1893-94.
+Despite one or two hiccups, by the mid 1890s the club was among the most powerful in the game, finishing in the top four every year between 1892 and 1896, including consecutive second place finishes in 1893-94.

 The 1894 season saw the debut of one of the club's greatest ever players in the shape of Fred McGinis, a Tasmanian whose "splendid drop kicking, pertinacity in redeeming a mistake, determination in getting the ball, and coolness and quickness in passing it on to a team mate placed him in a class above his contemporaries" (^7).

 The factors leading to the formation of the VFL are discussed in detail elsewhere, notably in the entries on Geelong and Carlton.
 Melbourne, as one of the stronger inner city clubs which was dissatisfied with the status quo, was an important and influential member of the breakaway group, and after a slow start to its league career in 1897, began to show signs of improving the following year.
-After treading water in 1899 the Red Legs broke through for an improbable premiership in 1900, aided by arguably the most bewildering (some would say farcical) finals system ever utilised in the code's history (see footnote 8).
+After treading water in 1899 the Red Legs broke through for an improbable premiership in 1900, aided by arguably the most bewildering (some would say farcical) finals system ever utilised in the code's history.

 Melbourne's play-off, or preliminary final, opponent was Essendon, which was widely considered to be a much stronger all round combination than the Red Legs.
 However, after enjoying consummate supremacy early in the game, Melbourne held on desperately as the Same Old fought back, ultimately emerging triumphant by a margin of just 2 points to earn a crack at reigning premier Fitzroy in the grand final.